shiggl/melee-tools/README.md

 6. Select all the non-"JOBJ_#" bones (their names should be something like _Joint_0_Object_0_) in the browser to the side and delete them.
     * These are the junk bones and will create errors if they're left in the skeleton.
 This step is essential to having the mod work in game.

+<details> <summary> Click Here for a Video Demonstration</summary>
+<div align="center"><video src="https://user-images.githubusercontent.com/127040488/227718677-115623d0-41dd-432b-bbb3-483cf3352c74.mp4"/></div></details>

+### Step 3 – Rigging Custom Meshes
+Jigglypuff is a great character for dipping your toes into model edits, as she's a simple character with not a lot of moving parts.
+Humanoid characters are more tricky, and are higher risk for janky deformations; I'll briefly go over some tips in the clean-up portion of this tutorial on common issues.
+For the majority of this tutorial though, I'll be making a Slime skin from Dragon Quest over Jigglypuff.

+There are a few roads you can go down, modelling it yourself, importing a ripped game model, or a combination of both.
+I'll briefly go over some of the pros and cons for each method.

+#### Importing a Ripped Game Model
+* _Saves Time_ - If you're inexperienced, with textures and meshes already created, you don't have to stress over spending time learning how to model.
+* _Unoptimized_ - Lots of models, especially from newer titles, often have polycounts (i.e. how many sides/triangles make up the model) that are outside SSBM's "budget".[^4]
+   *  In addition to this, some models are in a default _A-Pose_ as opposed to _T-Pose_, which might require adjustments to be made on the model itself.
+   *  Oftentimes, game models are constructed _tris_, sides made of 3 vertices, which are typically more difficult to manipulate compared to _quads_.
+* _Good Learning Resource_ - One of the most constructive things to do with ripped game models is to study how they're made.
+Since you can look at them in Blender, you can try and understand what tools and shapes were used to make the model— improving your own in the process.
+* _Less Control_ - If you don't make the model, you're locked into the original model's topology which doesn't always deform well with Melee's skeletons.
+#### Creating a Model from Scratch
+* _More Intensive_ - If you don't have experience modelling, or have a good workflow, creating your own model can be a lot more time consuming.
+   *  The knowledgebase for creating a full character from scratch can be intimidating, especially when you involve UV unwrapping and texture creation.
+So I'd recommend starting out with modifying the existing Melee characters or ripped game models, and get comfortable with a workflow.
+* _More Control_ - Since you're creating the meshes, you get to make every decision, and iterate on a model without much of a headache.
+This also means you can be more conscious of the Melee skeleton you're skinning over.
+* _Distribution_ - Wholly created by yourself, there's less of a grey area in redistributing your mod, especially if you decide to create a Patreon/monetize in any shape.
+* _Fulfillment_ - More subjective, but 3D modelling is an art and skill, so it's fulfilling to model and texture a character from start to finish.

+<details> <summary> Click Here for a Video of Creating the Mesh for Dragon Quest's Slime </summary> <div align="center"> <video src="https://user-images.githubusercontent.com/127040488/227730625-e6b21c57-0f14-4807-b7ef-5a8e3d4048ff.mp4"></div></details>

 ---
 [^1]: I've linked Blender's LTS (Long Term Support) branch for its stability, but feel free to use the [latest available version](https://www.blender.org/download/).
 [^2]: It's a good practice to save the .dat and texture files together in their own labelled folder, and it's recommended to keep an unedited copy of your .dat and texture folder as a backup
 [^3]: By default, the imported `.dae` already comes broken down by material and is thus easier to manipulate and change without creating objects with too many assigned materials.
 The skeleton found in the `.dae` format is also incomplete and inaccurate and will result in crashes in-game, hence the inclusion of the `.smd` file.
+[^4]: A budget refers to the general ceiling of total polys/tris rendered on screen.
+Since SSBM is a gamecube game, it's generally best to try and remain relatively low poly, and make up detail in texturing.